(tinctura Zingiber officinale)

 Precautions / drug interactions

-Ginger can enhance the anticoagulant effect of Warfarin (Coumadin), leading to an increased risk of bleeding.
+Ginger is an effective natural blood thinner and can enhance the anticoagulant effect of Warfarin (Coumadin), leading to an increased risk of bleeding.

 H2-blockers / Proton pump inhibitors: Ginger may antagonize activity by increasing stomach acid production.

 Antihypertensives: Ginger may cause additive hypotensive effects.

 Hypoglycemics / Insulin: Ginger may cause additive reductions in blood glucose.

 • Akoachere JF, Ndip RN, Chenwi EB et al. / Antibacterial effect of Zingiber officinale and Garcinia kola on respiratory tract pathogens.

 • Bode A. / Ginger is an effective inhibitor of HCT116 human colorectal carcinoma in vivo.
 Paper presented at the Frontiers in Cancer Prevention Research Conference, Phoenix, AZ, Ocbober 26-3-, 2003.